 (4) The agency may require an institution it accredits or preaccredits to enter into a teach-out agreement as part of its teach-out plan.

 (5) The agency must require an institution it accredits or preaccredits that enters into a teach-out agreement, either on its own or at the request of the agency, to submit that teach-out agreement for approval.
-The agency may approve the teach-out agreement only if the agreement is between institutions that are accredited or preaccredited by a nationally recognized accrediting agency, is consistent with applicable standards and regulations, and provides for the equitable treatment of students by ensuring that—
+The agency may approve the teach-out agreement only if the agreement is between institutions that are accredited or preaccredited by a nationally recognized accrediting agency, is consistent with applicable standards and regulations, and provides for the equitable treatment of students by ensuring that the teach-out institution -

-(i) The teach-out institution has the necessary experience, resources, and support services to—

-(A) Provide an educational program that is of acceptable quality and reasonably similar in content, structure, and scheduling to that provided by the institution that is ceasing operations either entirely or at one of its locations
+(i) Has the necessary experience, resources, and support services to provide an educational program that is of acceptable quality and reasonably similar in content, delivery modality and scheduling to that provided by the institution that is ceasing operations either entirely or at one of its locations, however, while an online option may be made available to students enrolled in a closing ground-based program, such an option is not sufficient unless ground-based options are also provided;

-(B) Remain stable, carry out its mission, and meet all obligations to existing students; and
+(ii) Is able to remain stable, carry out its mission, and meet all obligations to existing students;

+(iii) Has not been subject to a negative action over the prior two years; and

-(ii) The teach-out institution demonstrates that it can provide students access to the program and services without requiring them to move or travel substantial distances and that it will provide students with information about additional charges, if any.
+(iv) Demonstrates that it can provide students access to the program and services without requiring them to move or travel substantial distances (by mileage or travel time) and that it will provide students with information about additional charges, if any.

 (d) Closed institution.
 If an institution the agency accredits or preaccredits closes without a teach-out plan or agreement, the agency must work with the Department and the appropriate State agency, to the extent feasible, to assist students in finding reasonable opportunities to complete their education without additional charges.

 (e) Transfer of credit policies.
-The accrediting agency must confirm, as part of its review for initial accreditation or preaccreditation, or renewal of accreditation, that the institution has transfer of credit policies that—
+The accrediting agency must confirm, as part of its review for initial accreditation or preaccreditation, or renewal of accreditation, that the institution has transfer of credit policies that are publicly disclosed in accordance with 34 CFR 668.43(a)(11).

 (1) Are publicly disclosed in accordance with §668.43(a)(11); and

-(2) Include a statement of the criteria established by the institution regarding the transfer of credit earned at another institution of higher education.
+(2) Include a statement of the criteria established by the institution regarding the transfer of credit earned at another institution of higher education.(f) In its accrediting practice, the agency must -

-(f) Credit-hour policies.
-The accrediting agency, as part of its review of an institution for initial accreditation or preaccreditation or renewal of accreditation, must conduct an effective review and evaluation of the reliability and accuracy of the institution's assignment of credit hours.

-(1) The accrediting agency meets this requirement if—

-(i) It reviews the institution's—

-(A) Policies and procedures for determining the credit hours, as defined in 34 CFR 600.2, that the institution awards for courses and programs; and

-(B) The application of the institution's policies and procedures to its programs and coursework; and

-(ii) Makes a reasonable determination of whether the institution's assignment of credit hours conforms to commonly accepted practice in higher education.

-(2) In reviewing and evaluating an institution's policies and procedures for determining credit hour assignments, an accrediting agency may use sampling or other methods in the evaluation, sufficient to comply with paragraph (f)(1)(i)(B) of this section.

-(3) The accrediting agency must take such actions that it deems appropriate to address any deficiencies that it identifies at an institution as part of its reviews and evaluations under paragraph (f)(1)(i) and (ii) of this section, as it does in relation to other deficiencies it may identify, subject to the requirements of this part.

-(4) If, following the institutional review process under this paragraph (f), the agency finds systemic noncompliance with the agency's policies or significant noncompliance regarding one or more programs at the institution, the agency must promptly notify the Secretary.
+(1) Adopt and apply the definitions of “branch campus” and “additional location” in 34 CFR 600.2; and

+(2) Conform its designations of an institution’s branches and additional locations with the Secretary’s if it learns its designations diverge on the Secretary’s request; and

+(3) Ensure that it does not accredit or preaccredit an institution comprising fewer than all of the programs, branches and locations of an institution as certified for Title IV participation by the Secretary, except with notice to and permission from the Secretary.

 (Approved by the Office of Management and Budget under control number 1845-0003)